tadasbar/HTCondor_docker_submission/README.md

           secretName: step1-sub
 ```

-The image needs the submission file and an accompanying shell script, both of which are stored in Secret `step1-sub` endoded with base64.
+The image needs the submission file and an accompanying shell script,
+both of which are stored in Secret `step1-sub` encoded with base64.
-Also, in order to communicate to HTCondor `kinit` needs to be executed, to which the password is supplied from Secret `kinit-secret`.
+Also, in order to communicate to HTCondor `kinit` needs to be executed,
+to which the password is supplied from Secret `kinit-secret`.

 The previously made `gitlab-registry` Secret is used in